 Overall, geostrophic estimates of velocity using the simple method described above range from 0.1 to 0.67 m s-1.
-These values are somewhat smaller than those directly measured with a lowered profiling current meter (Figure 2.11.8a).
+These values are somewhat smaller than those directly measured with a profiling current meter (Figure 2.11.8a).
 At locations B and C upstream of the sill, the greatest current meter speed is about 0.4 meters per second, whereas the most constricted section (D) has speeds approaching 1 m s-1.
 In these three locations there is a surface current in the opposite direction and with speeds that can approach those of the deep flow.
 It is not clear that interactions with this shallow flow are negligible.
 The deep velocities at E-H are considerably larger than those of the overlying fluid.
-Speeds vary, with maximum values at F, G and H of 0.9 m s-1, 1.1 m s-1 and 0.5 m s-1 respectively.
+Speeds vary, with maximum values at F, G and H of 0.9 m s^{-1} , 1.1 m s^{-1} and 0.5 m s^{-1} respectively.
 These sections also show how the deep current thins in the downstream direction.

 The velocity measurements can be averaged over the depth of the dense outflow to produce a single-layer representation (Figure 2.11.8b).
-The plan view also gives the layer thickness over which the averaging was done and the value of the Froude number (discussed below) based on that thickness and average velocity.
-There is an indications of reverse flow along the edges of the current upstream of the sill.
-In the downstream plume region, the thickest, highest-speed portion of the flow lies one its deepest (left) side.
+The plan view also gives the layer thickness over which the averaging was done and the value of the local Froude number (discussed below) based on that thickness and average velocity.
+There is an indication of reverse flow along the edges of the current upstream of the sill.
+In the downstream plume region, the thickest, highest-speed portion of the flow lies on its deepest (left) side.
 Over shallower regions of the slope, the velocities are smaller and less coherent.

 Because density and velocity profiles were measured across each section, one can make a comparison between the measured speeds and geostrophic estimates.
-The geostrophic velocity at the middle of Section D is plotted along with the average of the two accompanying direct velocity profiles (Figure 2.11.9).
+The geostrophic velocity at the middle of Section D (thick solid line in Figure 2.11.9) is plotted along with two directly measured profiles (dashed line), and the average of the two (thin, solid line).
 The direct profiles contain more fine structure than the geostrophic profile, an artifact of smoothing of the temperature and salinity data.
 In addition, the direct velocity profiles show a bottom boundary layer.
 The geostrophic profile, which does not account for frictional effects, has no such feature.